 Because their lower branches drop off when they are older, mature loblolly pines make excellent shade trees.
 Once the smaller branches have dropped off, there's plenty of room for picnicking, games, and other activities in the shade of the tree.

 Loblolly pines are also suitable for forestation.
 Their rapid growth means the new forest will grow up soon.
 They are quick to take over areas without trees.
-In fact, they were once known as “old field” pines because they took over abandoned fields so quickly.
+They were once known as “old field” pines because they took over abandoned fields so quickly.

-Loblolly pine trees are also useful for wildlife.
+Loblolly pine trees are also helpful for wildlife.
 By planting some, you can help the local wildlife populations and improve your chances of seeing birds and small animals in your yard.
-You may see mourning doves, nuthatches, towhees, bobwhites, chickadees and wild turkeys seeking shelter and food in your trees.
+You may see mourning doves, nuthatches, towhees, bobwhites, chickadees, and wild turkeys seeking shelter and food in your trees.
 Chipmunks and squirrels also like to eat the seeds.

 The loblolly is more than a beautiful pine tree